 Processing childhood trauma with a child or adolescent looks very different than it does with an adult.
 If an adult was doing trauma processing with me, I might help them to understand the dynamics of the event.
 However, with a child, I would not as that level of understanding is beyond their developmental capacity.

 I encourage any parents who are attempting to discuss their child’s past traumas to do so with the support of a trained professional in trauma work, as there needs to be established physical and emotional safety.
 There can be re-traumatization if we do not manage their stories in an appropriate way.
 Parents of traumatized children should also focus on creating as much childhood for them as possible.

-How should parents address questions or comments from friends, extended family, neighbors, teachers, acquaintances, and others?
+How should parents address questions or comments from friends, extended family, neighbours, teachers, acquaintances, and others?
 What determines who needs to know information about a child’s past, their diagnoses, and so on?

-It’s also important to know that as open and informed as we‘ve become about mental health, the reality for children in their peers groups and at schools is still very difficult.
-As parents, we need to never underestimate the importance of our child’s social need to be accepted and normalized in their peer group.
+It’s also important to know that as open and informed as we‘ve become about mental health, the reality for children in their peer groups and at schools is still very difficult.
+As parents, we need to never underestimate the importance of our child’s social needs to be accepted and normalized in their peer group.
 Information about a diagnosis can have a hugely negative impact on their ability to socialize.
-I always ask parents to talk to their child about who will be informed and what they will be told, and to make a commitment that the information stops there.
+I always ask parents to talk to their children about who will be informed and what they will be told and to make a commitment that the information stops there.